muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 ## Challenges

 - Finding the right Epoch for emotion detection.
-    Epoch very large-> takes more time to train and heavy load on laptop Epoch very small-> the model gives less accurate results.
+    Epoch very large-> takes more time to train and device takes heavy load.
+    Epoch very small-> the model gives less accurate results.
 - Some emotions, such as disgusted and fearful, were underrepresented in the dataset, which affected the model’s ability to predict these emotions accurately.
 - The Haar Cascade Classifier sometimes failed to detect faces in certain poses or angles.